w3f/polkadot-wiki/docs/learn-randomness.md

 Here's how it works in detail:

 Slots are discrete units of time six seconds in length.
-Each slot can contain a block, but doesn't have to.
-The aim is to have block times at six seconds too, so in theory every slot should have a block.
-Slots make up epochs - specifically, 2400 slots make one epoch, which makes epochs four hours long.
+Each slot can contain a block, but may not.
+Slots make up epochs - on Kusama, 2400 slots make one epoch, which makes epochs four hours long.

 In every slot, each validator "rolls a die".
 They execute a function (the VRF) which takes as input the following: